 With exceptions, as of March 21, 2020, anyone returning from outside Newfoundland and Labrador is required to self-isolate for 14 days.
 The exceptions are identified here.

 A corporation found in breach of these orders could face a fine of $5,000 to $50,000.

 What is CFIB doing?

 CFIB’s legislative team in Newfoundland and Labrador are working to ensure the provincial government knows what your business needs.
-Currently, we are asking the Government of Newfoundland and Labrador does not have the fiscal means to provide substantial financial support.
+We recognize the Government of Newfoundland and Labrador does not have the fiscal means to provide substantial financial support.
 However, there are low-cost or no-cost options available to it that can help business owners.
 The following has been asked of the provincial government: